MCT oil converts fat into fuel for better brain power

 Though C6 does quickly convert to energy fuel, MCT oil supplements tend to avoid this MCT due to C6’s association with throat-burning sensations and gastric upset.

-Which is Better: MCT Oil vs. Coconut Oil?
+Which is Best Option: MCT Oil vs. Coconut Oil?

 If coconuts are naturally rich in MCTs, why is MCT oil preferred over coconut oil?

-The answer essentially comes down to two factors:
+The answer to the best oil debate essentially comes down to two factors:

 - MCT Ratio: though coconut oil supplies all the MCTs you need, the MCT composition of coconut oil provides a high concentration of C12 (~50%), the inferior MCT, and a low concentration of the superior C8 and C12 MCTs (~13%);